respondcreate/django-versatileimagefield/docs/using_sizers_and_filters.rst

     # Displaying the path-on-storage of the image currently assigned to the field
     >>> example.image.name
     u'images/testimagemodel/test-image.jpg'
-    # Retrieving the path on the field's storage class to a 400px wide by 400px tall
+    # Retrieving the path on the field's storage class to a 400px wide
-    # constrained thumbnail of the image
+    # by 400px tall constrained thumbnail of the image.
     >>> example.image.thumbnail['400x400'].name
     u'__sized__/images/testimagemodel/test-image-thumbnail-400x400.jpg'
     # Retrieving the URL to the 400px wide by 400px tall thumbnail
     >>> example.image.thumbnail['400x400'].url
     u'/media/__sized__/images/testimagemodel/test-image-thumbnail-400x400.jpg'

+.. note:: Images are created on-demand.
+If no image had yet existed at the location required – by either the path (``.name``) *or* URL (``.url``) shown in the highlighted lines above – one would have been created directly before returning them.

-If you want to open the created thumbnail image as an image file directly in the shell:
+Here's how you'd open the thumbnail image we just created as an image file directly in the shell:

 .. code-block:: python